petergridge/openweathermaphistory/readme.md

 ```
 {{current_temp}}
 ```
-Version 1 factor, verifying to an expected 10mm rainfall
+Version 1 factor, verifying to an expected 10mm rainfall.
+The resulting factore can be used to reduce the watering time or volume of water when there has been rain.
+This example could be extended to include temperature and increase the watering if it is hotter than expected.
 ```
 {{
   [(10